IBM/network-config-analyzer/README.md

   Specifies files with list of namespaces to compare against (and ignoring those found by `--base_resource_list`).
 This switch may be specified multiple times
 - `--base_pod_list  <an argument from the list above>`\
   Specifies files with list of pods/endpoints to compare against (and ignoring those found by `--base_resource_list`).
 This switch may be specified multiple times
+- `--namespace_subset  <A comma separated list of namespaces (no spaces allowed)>`\
+  Specifies the namespaces to be included in the query results
+- `--deployment_subset  <A comma separated list of deployments (no spaces allowed)>`\
+  Specifies the deployments to be included in the query results.
+Deployments' names can include the namespace prefix following by the '/' character.
+- `--label_subset  <A comma separated list of pairs (key:value) of labels (no spaces allowed)>`\
+  Specifies the labels to include in the query results.
+An element should include all the labels in this list to be included in the subset and in the results (AND operation).
+This switch may be specified multiple times and an element will be included if it matches one of the label-sets given in one of the switches (OR operation).
 - `--ghe_token <token>`\
   A valid token to access a GHE repository
 - `--period <minutes>`\